Idaho Pest Library

 Anthrenus spp., Attagenus spp.

-Adult carpet beetles are small, oval, and often have colorful mottled patterns.
-Common species include varied carpet bee...
+Adult carpet beetles are small, oval, and usually marked with colorful mottled patterns.
+Common species include varied c...

 Pantry Moths (Indian Meal Moths)